-For the next several months, I’ll be travelling (on and off) with my son before he starts college next fall.
+For the next year, I’ll be travelling with my son on a gap year adventure before he starts college next fall.
 If you’d like to follow my travels, I’ve started a travelogue called You’re a Trip and you can subscribe to it (for free) at atrip.substack.com.

-With only two suitcases, I had to make some hard decisions about what things to bring to maintain my brain health and provide support if and when I needed it.
+With only two suitcases, one checked bag and one carry-on, I had to make some hard decisions about what things to bring to maintain my brain health and provide support if and when I needed it.

 My kit includes the following: